 - DS-DE 9 - Appointment of Campaign Treasurer and Designation of Campaign Depository (Can be pre-filed.
 See note below regarding Special District candidates.)

 - DS-DE 84 - Statement of Candidate (Can be pre-filed.
-This form must be filed within 10 days of filing form DS-DE 9, even if the 10 day deadline is after the end of qualifying week.
+This form must be filed within 10 days of filing form DS-DE 9.
 Judicial candidates must file this form in addition to form DS-DE 83.)

 - DS-DE 83 - Statement of Candidate for Judicial Office (This form is filed by judicial candidates ONLY!
 Can be pre-filed.
-This form must be filed within 10 days of filing form DS-DE 9, even if the 10 day deadline is after the end of qualifying week.)
+This form must be filed within 10 days of filing form DS-DE 9.)

 - Form 6 or Form 1 - Full and Public Disclosure of Financial Interests (Form 1 for Special District candidates.
 Form 6 for all others.
 If candidates have already submitted that year's financial disclosure, they can just submit a copy of the submitted form.)